 Race Equality Charter

-The University of Nottingham is committed to providing the best support, the best learning experience and the best working environment for its students and staff, regardless of racial background.
+The university is committed to providing the best support, the best learning experience and the best working environment for its students and staff, regardless of racial background.
 We want our students and staff to be confident that racial equality is taken seriously at the University of Nottingham.

 We are working to improve the experience of studying and working at the University of Nottingham for our BME students and staff.
 The Race Equality Charter mark is an indication of how well we are doing that.
 Our staff and students hold us to account internally, the Advance HE (formerly known as the Equality Challenge Unit) do the same externally via the charter mark.

 As an institution, we already hold Athena Swan silver status – Advance HE’s equality charter mark covering gender.
-We hope to add Race Equality Charter bronze status to this, and will be submitting our application in summer 2020.
+In June 2021, we were pleased to add the Bronze Race Equality Charter status after our successful application.

 Like many other British universities, we are using the established charter framework to help us provide better opportunities, support, guidance, qualifications, training and platforms to BME staff and students — to assess and improve our current provision, and to bring new, creative processes and services online.